tektoncd/dashboard/README.md

 ## Pre-requisites

-[Tekton Pipelines](https://github.com/tektoncd/pipeline) 0.5.2 or later must be installed in order to use the Tekton Dashboard.
+[Tekton Pipelines](https://github.com/tektoncd/pipeline) must be installed in order to use the Tekton Dashboard.
 Instructions to install Tekton Pipelines can be found [here](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).
+For 0.6.0 of Tekton Pipelines, use master.
+To continue using Tekton Pipelines 0.5.2, you should use the published 0.1.1 release [here](https://github.com/tektoncd/dashboard/releases/tag/v0.1.1).

 ## Install Dashboard